marcelopspereira/Grit/CONTRIBUTING.md

 I'm really glad you're reading this, because we need volunteer developers to help this project come to fruition.

-If you haven't already, come find us in IRC ([#opengovernment](irc://chat.freenode.net/opengovernment) on freenode).
+If you haven't already, come find us on Slack [Grit Channel](https://gritcrm.slack.com).
 We want you working on things you're excited about.

 Here are some important resources: